defold/extension-firebase-analytics/README.md

 # Firebase
 Google Firebase extension for the [Defold](https://www.defold.com) game engine.

-# NOT PRODUCTION READY
-This extension is still under development.
-The extension works on Android and iOS but it needs further testing.

 # Setup
 ## 1. Firebase setup
 The steps below taken from the [official Google Firebase Guides](https://firebase.google.com/docs/cpp/setup).